 It is probably not useful to praise spontaneous self evaluation of stuttered speech, such as "I just did a bump."
 The reason for this is that it might confuse a child if parent praise follows a moment of stuttering.
 If a child does spontaneously self evaluate stuttering, parents can note that it occurred and tell the clinician at the next clinic visit.
-Naturally, this is a desirable thing to be happening and is a sign that the Lidcombe Program treatment process is working well.
+Naturally, this may be a desirable thing to be happening and therefore may be a sign that the Lidcombe Program treatment process is working well.